husarion/panther_ros/panther_bringup/README.md

 - `shutdown_hosts_config_file` [*string*, default=**$(find panther_bringup)/config/shutdown_hosts.yaml**]: path to YAML file with description of hosts to shutdown.
 For more information, see [panther_manager](../panther_manager/README.md).
 - `test_animations` [*bool*, default=**false**]: enables service `/panther/lights/controller/set/image_animation` allowing to test animations based on provided images.
 - `user_animations_file` [*string*, default=**None**]: optional parameter with path to YAML file with user-defined animations.
 - `use_ekf` [*bool*, default=**true**]: enable or disable Extended Kalman Filter.
 Keep in mind that parameters in [panther_common.yaml](./config/panther_common.yaml) and in [ekf_config.yaml](./config/ekf_config.yaml) are separate and are not affected by this parameter.
-Especially,ee parameters such as `publish_tf` and TF frames are separate for both nodes and have to be changed independently.
+Especially, parameters such as `publish_tf` and TF frames are separate for both nodes and have to be changed independently.
 - `wheel_config_file` [*string*, default=**$(find panther_description)/config/WH01.yaml**]: path to YAML file with wheel specification.
 Arguments become required if `wheel_type` is set to **custom**.
 - `wheel_type` [*string*, default=**WH01**]: type of wheel, possible are: **WH01** - offroad, **WH02** - mecanum, **WH04** - small pneumatic, and **custom** - custom wheel types (requires setting `wheel_config_file` argument accordingly).

 ## Expected launch behavior

-If the environment variable `PANTHER_HW_CONFIG_CORRECT` is set to `true` robot will normally start.
+If the environment variable `PANTHER_HW_CONFIG_CORRECT` is set to `true` the robot will normally start.
 If it is set to `false` all ROS nodes will be prevented from starting.
-In such case a welcome message will be displayed, followed by a warning:
+In such case, a welcome message will be displayed, followed by a warning:
 ```
 [ERROR] [0.0]: [/welcome_msg_node] OS detected incorrect hardware.
 ROS nodes are prevented from starting!
 [ERROR] [0:0]: [/welcome_msg_node] Refer to instructions in manual or those shown on terminal login.
 ```
 `welcome_msg_node` is a required node.
-Setting `exit_on_wrong_hw` will cause it to stop spinning in the case of `PANTHER_HW_CONFIG_CORRECT` not being equal to `true`.
+Setting `exit_on_wrong_hw` will cause it to stop spinning, in the case of `PANTHER_HW_CONFIG_CORRECT` not being equal to `true`.
 This will result in the entire launch file being stopped.
-If stopping whole roslaunch behavior is not desired (running within Docker container), setting `exit_on_wrong_hw` to `false` will result in expected behavior while preventing launching ROS nodes in a potentially harmful way.
+If stopping the whole roslaunch behavior is not desired (running within Docker container), setting `exit_on_wrong_hw` to `false` will result in expected behavior while preventing launching ROS nodes in a potentially harmful way.

 ## ROS Nodes